neondatabase/website/content/docs/reference/cli-ip-allow.md

 ### add

-This subcommand allows you to add IP addresses or ranges to the IP allowlist for your Neon project.
+This subcommand allows you to add IP addresses to the IP allowlist for your Neon project.

 #### Usage